fcapolini/aremel-site/src/examples/augmented-html-b.md

 * **Logic attributes** are removed and turned into page-specific code.

-* **Expressions** are replaced with their result and, again, are added to page code.
+* **Expressions** are replaced with their result and, again, are added to page code for client-side execution.